Newsroom

 The Whitney M. Young Jr. Service Award is a national recognition for those individuals and organizations who provide Scouting opportunities to youth in urban, rural, and at-risk communities with Scouting’s time-tested programs of good values and strong character development.

-The Laurel Highlands Council, Boy Scouts of America is delighted to recognize our 2020 Whitney M. Young Jr. Service Award to Mark Lewis and Duquesne University.
+The Laurel Highlands Council, Scouting America is delighted to recognize our 2020 Whitney M. Young Jr. Service Award to Mark Lewis and Duquesne University.
 In addition to the Whitney M. Young Jr. Service Award, The Laurel Highlands Council will also be presenting William Strickland with the Livingstone M. Johnson Legacy Award for his commitment to serving Scouting and the community for over 40 years.
 The awards will be presented at the 31st Annual Whitney M. Young, Jr. Service Awards Dinner on Thursday, February 20, 2020, at 6:00 PM at the Fairmont Pittsburgh located at 510 Market Street, Pittsburgh, PA 15222.

 The essence of leadership and service will be on display this evening; Not only from the award recipients but from the guest speaker of the evening, Andre Perry.
 Andre Perry is a David M. Rubenstein Fellow in the Metropolitan Policy Program at Brookings Institution.
 His research focuses on race and structural inequality, education, and economic inclusion.
 A native of Pittsburgh, Perry earned his Ph.D. in education policy and leadership from the University of Maryland College Park.